 The NLSA registration year runs from July 1st to June 30th.
 Officials must register directly via the on-line form available here to be eligible to officiate in NLSA sanctioned games.
-Referee registration will start as of March 21st, and all referees should register by May 31st or prior to officiating in their first outdoor league game of the season.
+Referee registration is open, and all referees should register prior to officiating in their first outdoor game of the season.

 Please note that leagues/ clubs and associations may be fined if they use an unregistered or unqualified official to referee games.
 The NLSA maintains an up to date list of registered officials.
 If any club or individual requires access to this list to check registration status of officials, contact the NLSA office, the referee registrar (Martin Batterson) or the Director of Officials (Dave Liverman- e-mail email@example.com)

-As of 2019, all referees have to complete a compulsory refresher course prior to their registration being accepted.
-There are two refresher tests, one for district referees and above, and one for those who are only qualified as small-sided referees.
+All referees have to complete a compulsory refresher course as part of their registration.
+There are separate refresher tests, one for district referees and above, and one for those who are only qualified as small-sided referees.

 Clubs or regions who would prefer to submit a group registration using a spreadsheet should contact the registrar or NLSA office but should be aware that the refresher test must be completed before a referee is registered.

 Note: for a registration to be accepted, officials must have been previously registered with the NLSA in the last two years.
 If the official has not registered with the NLSA, the following applies:-